Mark Rydell: Television director

-Rydell moved into directing television and soon became very successful.
+Rydell moved into being a director and soon became very successful.
 He did episodes of Mr. Novak; Ben Casey; The Reporter; Slattery's People; I Spy; The Wild Wild West; The Long, Hot Summer; and Gunsmoke.
 He said later: "I come from the school of sitting around the table for two weeks examining every detail of the material, working out relationships with the actors, so they know what they are doing, bringing them to locations, so they can get comfortable."

 Feature films

 Rydell's first feature as director was The Fox (1967) which was a box-office hit, in part due to its then-rare lesbian content.
-He signed a multi picture contract with the film's producer Raymond Stross, but disliked working with him.
+He signed a multi-picture contract with the film's producer Raymond Stross, but disliked working with him.
 Rydell said he ended up paying out four times his fee for the picture to get out of the contract.
-Nonetheless, he credits Stross for starting his film career.
+Nonetheless, he credited Stross for starting his film career.
 He directed Steve McQueen in The Reivers (1969).
 Rydell and friend Sydney Pollack, who had known each other since they were both actors, formed a company, Sanford Productions, and signed a six picture contract with the Mirisch Brothers.
 They planned to make Good Luck, Miss Wyckoff, which was eventually made in 1979 by other filmmakers.